Skip to main content

 Pi is capable of tracking many search engines covering multiple markets to cater for a wide range of region-specific data depending on your business needs.
 Pi can also cover search engines depending on the device i.e. Desktop or Mobile.

-In Pi, a Query is one search term tracked in one search engine.
-E.g:
+• A Query = one search term tracked in one search engine.

 • ‘black dress’ tracked in Google UK Desktop = 1 query

-• ‘black dress’ tracked in Google UK Desktop & Mobile = 2 queries
+• ‘black dress’ tracked in Google UK Desktop & Google UK Mobile = 2 queries

 Discover more